 When you meet Caroline Robertson, you can tell she operates with confidence that her work as Executive Director at Greer Relief is a divine calling.
-At a young age she watched her parents serve as house parents, that experience helped Caroline find her calling for service leading her to join a service sorority in college, upon graduation from Clemson she was led to Safe Harbor.
+At a young age she watched her parents serve as house parents at a home for children, that experience helped Caroline find her calling for service leading her to join a service sorority in college, upon graduation from Clemson she was led to Safe Harbor.
 When Caroline took the helm at Greer Relief in 2007 it felt like home – warm, welcoming, and full of opportunities.
 She continues to strengthen Greer Relief’s position in the community both with the people who are served and with the people who are serving.

 Caroline is a graduate of Francis Marion University Non-Profit Leadership Institute and Leadership Greer Class XXIX — the “Best Class Ever.”
 She is the recipient of the 2012 Greer Police Department, Citizen’s Award, and both the 2012 & 2019 Sertoma Club of Greer “Service to Mankind Award.”
 Caroline founded and coordinates the Greater Greer Non-Profit Roundtable, served as 2019-20 President of the Greer Centennial Lions Club, and has just finished a four year term as Marketing Chair of the Blue Ridge Institute.
 Check out this Who’s on the Move, Non Profit Minute for an interview with Caroline.

 Caroline has been married to Charles since 1998 and has two teenage boys, Liam & James.